cs-tungthanh/doc-learn-everything/Database/Database - Indexing, Keys.md

 - Index affects to **IS_NULL** operator
 	- when this column is not indexed → needs a table full scan to find null values.

-# Overview Database indexing?
+# Overview?
+## Why we need indexes for Database tables
-## Benefits
+### Benefits
-- speed up searching
+- Speed up searching.
-- Indexing helps in faster sorting and grouping of records
+- Indexing helps in faster sorting and grouping of records.

-## Disadvantages
+### Drawbacks
 - **Additional disk space**
-	- **The** **clustered index** doesn’t take any extra space as it stores the physical order of the table records in the DB.
+	- **The clustered index** doesn’t take any extra space as it stores the physical order of the table records in the DB.
 	- **Non-Clustered Index** needs extra disk space.
 - **Slower data modification**
 	- update record in the **clustered index**